palinkas-jo-reggelt/hMailServer-Firewall-Ban/readme.md

 # hMailServer Firewall Ban

 Ban hMailServer rejects to Windows Defender Firewall.

 ## Changelog

+- 0.28 added plural function for "hit"/"hits"; rounded avg hits per hour data to 1 decimal; changed db queries in hmsFirewallBan.ps1 from "WHERE something =" to "WHERE something LIKE"
 - 0.27 removed "months" pages as redundant; search handles month views now
 - 0.26 removed current day from "hits per day" chart so as not to skew the trendline with low number of hits early in the day; removed "history" pages because they're useless after accumulating thousands of hits (there's no point to it); in place of "history", search page defaults to ALL records
 - 0.25 changed "Hits per hour" chart from total hits per hour to average hits per hour